LEARNAcademy/syllabus/rails/active-record-intro.md

 - `name`: the name of a column in the model
 - `string`: the data type associated with the name column
 - `breed`: the name of a column in the model
-- `string`: the data type associated with the name column
+- `string`: the data type associated with the breed column
 - `age`: the name of a column in the model
-- `integer`: the data type associated with the name column
+- `integer`: the data type associated with the age column

 Terminal output from the generate command:
 ```